stackia/XIME/README.md

 # XIME Input Method Editor
 ### - Yet another Rime Frontend for Mac OS X

 ***XIME is still under heavy development and has not fully implemented the following features, and even may completely not work at all.
-Please fell free to contribute to the project and join our discussion.***
+Please feel free to contribute to the project and join our discussion.***

 ![XIME Input Method Editor][1]